mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/runtime-security.md

 These rules will be applied anytime your application uses an entity.
 The rules will be automatically applied to XPath retrieves done in your model.
 You can define XPath constraints on entities, which means you can define access rules depending on the user role or organization.
 This can be used to ensure strict data separation in multi-tenant applications.

-## 3 How Does My Mendix Application Handle Known Security Threats?
+## 3 How Does My Mendix App Handle Known Security Threats?

 To gain full security for a Mendix application, you need to explicitly give access to forms, entities, and microflows before an end-user can access them.
 By default, no end-user can access anything.
 To make it easier to create prototypes and demos, there are security levels that require fewer security settings than are needed for a production system.

 The Mendix Runtime and the Mendix Client have out-of-the-box security measures that protect your Mendix applications against known security threats (including but not limited to SQL Injection, XSS, CSRF, and broken authentication).
 These security measures undergo a monthly external penetration testing.

-## 4 Does My Mendix Application Comply with the OWASP Top 10?
+## 4 Does My Mendix App Comply with the OWASP Top 10?

 The Mendix Runtime protects your application and data according to your model, wherein the Mendix Cloud handles security at the infrastructural level.
 The Mendix Runtime takes care of most known security threats (OWASP top 10) out of the box, as the functionality where most common security mistakes take place is abstracted away from developers.
 Mendix has compiled a [few best practices](https://docs.mendix.com/howtogeneral/bestpractices/best-practices-security-and-improvements-for-mendix-applications) to keep your Mendix application safe from attackers.

-## 5 How Does My Mendix Application Support Multi-Tenancy?
+## 5 How Does My Mendix App Support Multi-Tenancy?

 Mendix offers out-of-the-box support for developing multi-tenant applications.
 Multi-tenant apps in Mendix share the same database, application logic, and user interface.
 Application logic can be extended with tenant-specific logic, and the UI can be styled per tenant.